Self-Supervised Dynamical System Representations for Physiological Time-Series: Real Physiological Data Experiments

 \subsection{Linear Probe Evaluation}

 To assess the ability of pretraining to learn class-discriminative features, we train a linear probe (logistic regression) on the frozen embeddings from each pretrained model to predict the ground truth physiological class labels from each dataset.
-To measure the performance, we report Accuracy, AUROC, and AUPRC averaged over 5 random model initializations over a single pre-defined training-val-test split (details in Appendix~\ref{appendix:real_data}).
+We measure performance by reporting Accuracy, AUROC, and AUPRC averaged over 5 random model initializations over a single pre-defined training-val-test split (details in Appendix~\ref{appendix:real_data} and full cross-validation experiments in Appendix~\ref{appendix:cross_validation}).
 Table~\ref{table:linear_probe} shows that PULSE pretraining achieves strong linear probe performance across all four datasets, performing competitively on HAR and achieving the highest overall scores on PPG, ECG, and EEG.
-Notably, PULSE substantially outperforms LFADS and DSVAE on ECG and PPG, highlighting that explicitly removing noise provides an clear advantage over standard VAE objectives that do not distinguish between noise and signal.
+Notably, PULSE substantially outperforms LFADS and DSVAE on ECG and PPG, highlighting that explicitly removing noise provides an clear advantage over SVAE objectives that do not distinguish between noise and signal.
 Moreover, the improvements over SimCLR, TS2Vec, and REBAR show that CL’s sensitivity to false positive pairs may limit its effectiveness across diverse sensor domains.
 Finally, the performance increase over PatchTST and TimeMAE demonstrates that designing a generative task to explicitly extract system information produces representations that better distinguish physiological states than those learned by standard masked modeling, which does not leverage this structure.